Experimentation and startup performance: Evidence from A/B testing

 78 Pages Posted: 23 Aug 2019 Last revised: 18 May 2021

 Date Written: August 20, 2019

 Recent work argues that experimentation is the appropriate framework for entrepreneurial strategy.
 Experimentation leads to organizational learning, which drives improvements in firm performance.
 We investigate this proposition by exploiting the time-varying adoption of A/B testing technology, which has drastically reduced the cost of experimentally testing business ideas.
-This paper provides the first evidence of how digital experimentation affects the performance of a large sample of high-technology startups using data that tracks their growth, technology use, and product launches.
-We find that, despite its prominence in the business press, relatively few firms have adopted A/B testing.
-However, among those that do, we find increased performance on several critical dimensions, including page views and new product features.
+This paper provides the first evidence on how digital experimentation affects a large sample of high-technology startups using data that tracks their growth, technology use, and product launches.
+Despite its prominence in the business press, relatively few firms have adopted A/B testing tools.
+However, among those that do, we find increased performance on several critical dimensions, including page views, code changes, and new product features.
 These results are robust to our use of instrumental variables and synthetic control models, where we leverage Google’s launch of a new A/B testing tool.
 Our analysis suggests that firms are using A/B tests to experiment with significant changes, not merely incremental improvements.
-Consistent with these results, we also find that A/B testing increases over time and is positively related to tail outcomes, with younger ventures failing faster and older firms being more likely to scale.
-Firms with experienced managers also derive more benefits from A/B testing.
-Our results inform the emerging literature on entrepreneurial strategy and how digitization and data-driven decision-making are shaping strategy.
+Consistent with these results, we also find that A/B testing increases over time and is positively related to tail outcomes, with adopt- ing firms both scaling and failing faster.
+Our results inform the emerging literature on entrepreneurial strategy and illustrate the growing importance of digitization and data-driven decision-making.

 Keywords: Entrepreneurial Strategy, Startups, A/B Testing, Data-Driven Decision-Making, Experimentation

 Suggested Citation: Suggested Citation